|SIDEZ In Depth

 While promised $4 million per year to implement the 10 year Strategic Plan, that amount was immediately cut to $2 million per year for the first two years.
 Smaller appropriations were received in subsequent years.
 As annual appropriations decreased it became more challenging to stretch funding meaningfully across all seven goal areas.
 In 2006 the SIDEZ board recommended focusing any funds received in years 7-10 on community clean-up and economic development strategies.

 In 2009, SIDEZ received an unanticipated 11th year EZ appropriation.
 The funds were invested in projects that created or retained jobs and that would generate a sustainable source of income for SIDEZ.
 SIDEZ will receive income for 15 years from equipment leases, business loans and sales of a documentary DVD.

 During the 11 years of zone designation, SIDEZ invested $17,685,569 EZ grant funds in community and economic development strategies.
 From 1999 to 2009, 83 organizations in the SIDEZ area completed more than 600 individual projects benchmarked in the SIDEZ 10 Year Strategic Plan for community and economic revitalization.
 For every $1 of EZ funds invested, another $5.62 was leveraged from other sources.

-SIDEZ continues to work towards the seven goal areas and promote economic development in Alexander, Pulaski and Johnson counties.
+SIDEZ continues to work towards the seven goal areas and promote economic development in Alexander, Johnson, Massac, Pulaski and Union counties.